jwforst/vpd-editor-base-template/README.md

 A view-only variation of the online editor.
 The ViewportDoc Online Viewer provides the means to view read-only Mobiledoc files on mobile devices, tablets, laptop computers and other displays.

+## ghost-vpd-template

+A ghost template in the style of the vpd-online-viewer.

 ## vpd-project-web-page

 The public website that provides access, information, and support for the editor.